EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 The time series have similar trends, suggesting a [positive linear relationship](feature_linear_relationship.pdf) between them.
 To a certain extent, this behaviour is assumed since the user intent tends to precede the actual flight booking.

-A trough in March 2020 and a significant peak in June are due to the COVID-19 restrictions and the following Airport reopenings, with digital users searching for information for that upcoming summer holiday.
+A trough in March 2020 and a significant peak in June are due to the COVID-19 restrictions, followed by gradual Airport reopenings, with digital users searching for information for that upcoming summer holiday.
 Hence, these values are not considered outliers.

 # Data preparation